jsingh811/pyAudioProcessing/README.md

 To classify audio samples with the classifier you created above,
 ```
 # Classify data
-train_and_classify("data_samples/testing", "classify", ["gfcc", "spectral", "chroma"], "svm", "svm_clf")
+classifications = train_and_classify("data_samples/testing", "classify", ["gfcc", "spectral", "chroma"], "svm", "svm_clf")
 ```
-The above logs the filename where the classification results are saved along with the details about testing files and the classifier used.
+The above logs the filename where the classification results are saved along with the details about testing files and the classifier used if you pass in logfile=True into the function call.

 If you cloned the project via git, the following command line example of training and classification with `gfcc,spectral,chroma` features and `svm` classifier can be used as well.
 Sample data can be found [here](https://github.com/jsingh811/pyAudioProcessing/tree/master/data_samples).
 Please refer to the section on [Training and Testing Data structuring](https://github.com/jsingh811/pyAudioProcessing#training-and-testing-data-structuring) to use your own data instead.